alexandreborges/winafl/README.md

          a.
 Download and unpack the DynamoRIO from https://github.com/DynamoRIO/dynamorio/wiki/Downloads into the github folder (C:\github).

          b.
-Rename the just created folder from DynamoRIO-Windows-7.1.0-1 to DynamoRIO  (this step is not necessary).
+Rename the just created folder from DynamoRIO-Windows-7.1.0-1 to DynamoRIO  (this step is not necessary)

 4. Copy all *.h files from C:\github\winafl\extras to C:\github\DynamoRIO\DynamoRIO\include.